AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

 * Note on exponentiation

-   - Requested power must be a non-negative `Integer` value, otherwise you're asking for a floating point (real) result
+   - Requested power must be a non-negative `Integer` value, otherwise you're asking for a floating-point (real) result

 * Division by zero raises `Constraint_Error`